informalsystems/themis-contract/README.md

 ### Contracts

+**NB**: The first time you try to compile a contract will probably take quite a while.
+This is because [Tectonic](https://tectonic-typesetting.github.io/en-US/) (the default PDF generation engine) downloads all LaTeX dependencies in the background automatically for you, without you needing to manually install them.

 In order to generate a contract, we first need a template.
 Take a look at the following contrived HTML-based template.
 We know up-front that our contract will take place between the Interchain Foundation (`icf`) and an external contractor